ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/gameplay-framework/GameMode.md

    a) things are fully loaded

-2) WaitingToStart: HandleMatchIsWaitingToStart() called when entering this state.
+2. WaitingToStart: HandleMatchIsWaitingToStart() called when entering this state.
 Actors are ticking, players have not yet spawned.
 Transitions on =>

-   a) ReadyToStartMatch() returns true
+1. ReadyToStartMatch() returns true

-   b) Someone calls StartMatch()
+   2. Someone calls StartMatch()

 3. InProgress: HandleMatchHasStarted called on enter.
 Calls BeginPlay() on all Actors just incase it wasn’t called in HandleMatchIsWaitingToStart().
 Normal gameplay.
 Transitions on =>

-   a) ReadyToEndMatch() == true
+   1. ReadyToEndMatch() == true

-   b) Someone calls EndMatch()
+   2. Someone calls EndMatch()

-4) WaitingPostMatch: HandleMatchHasEnded() on enter.
+4. WaitingPostMatch: HandleMatchHasEnded() on enter.
 Actors still ticking but new players not accepted.
 Transitions on =>

-   ​ a) Map transfer starts
+   1. Map transfer starts

 5. LeavingMap: HandleLeavingMap() on enter.
 Match stays in this state while transferring to a new map

 5. Aborted: failure state.
 Started from AbortMatch()

 Events that are fired: